falsandtru/securemark/README.md

 - Syntax highlight with PrismJS.
 - LaTeX support with MathJax.
 - Large document support.
+- Index generation for headings, terms, and figures.
+- Shortlink syntax for local references of indexes and figures.
+- Auto numbering of figures and footnotes.
+- Footnote and its bidirectional link generation from annotations.
 - Table of contents.

 ## Demos